 - a.
 The purpose of the VDP is to prepare a comprehensive, realistic and practical blueprint for development of the selected Village into an 'Adarsh Gram' in a time-frame of about five years.
-The starting point for preparation of the VDP will be to carry out Needs Assessment of the important developmental needs for the village as a whole and for all the families/individuals and for whom household survey will have to be carried out.
+The starting point for preparation of the VDP will be to carry out Needs Assessment of the important developmental needs for the village as a whole and for all the families/individuals and for whom household survey will have to be carried out as per the identified developmental indicators.
 For the purpose, the entire process has been end-to-end digitized in the web-portal https://pmagy.gov.in and all necessary formats are available on this portal. - b.
-The Needs Assessment will get reflected in Format I, II, III-A and III-B. While Format-I captures the Village level Data and Format-II captures the Village level Infrastructural needs, Format III-A captures the Family/Individual needs.
+The Needs Assessment will get reflected in Format I, II, III-A and III-B. While Format-I captures the Village level Data and Format-II captures the Village level Infrastructural needs against 14 monitorable indicators, Format III-A captures the Family/Individual needs for remaining 36 monitorable indicators.
 Format III-B is a consolidation of Format III-A and thus captures the Family/Individual needs at the village level.
-As such Format-II and Format-III together capture information for each of the Monitorable Indicators listed in para-2(c).
+As such Format-II and Format-III together capture information for each of the Monitorable Indicators listed in Para-2(c).
 Format-II and Format-III-B also together capture the Action Plan proposed for fulfilling the Infrastructure and Family/Individual needs (gaps) for each of the Monitorable Indicators. - c.
-The Village Development Plan (VDP) is to be prepared as per Format-IV, V and VI.
+The Village Development Plan(VDP) would be auto generated on the portal based on the inputs provided under Format-I, II, III-A and III-B. The final VDP would consist of Formats-I, IV, V and VI.
 Format-IV and V are a consolidation of the Action Plans already captured in Format II and III-B and hence reflect the VDP for Infrastructure and Family/Individual needs respectively.
 Format-IV and V also serve to monitor monthly progress of fulfilling the needs. - d.
 While planning for infrastructure, it is to be noted that funds can be accessed from Central Schemes, State Schemes, other components of PMAJAY and the same have to be specified in Format-IV.
 Also, in the case of four Monitorable Indicators listed at 3.4, 3.5, 3.8 and 3.9 under para-2(c), only reasons for such gaps can be captured in Format III-A, III-B and V. - e.
-Format-VI reflects the status of Monitorable Indicators.
-If this is based on the initial need's assessment, Format-VI will be a reflection of the baseline position of the Monitorable Indicators.
-As and when needs are addressed and reported, the socioeconomic indicators will improve and hence Format-VI can be accordingly updated.
-If needs assessment is carried out every year, Format-VI can then be comprehensively updated but in the meanwhile it can be updated monthly based on progress captured in Format-IV and V.
+Format-VI reflects the status of saturation of all the 50 Monitorable Indicators.
+On completion of the initial need assessment, the Format-VI will be a reflection of the baseline position of the Monitorable Indicators.
+As and when needs are addressed and reported, the socio-economic indicators will improve and hence Format-VI will be refreshed and will indicate the real-time score of the village.

 f.
-The whole exercise of the Need Assessment, data collection, gap analysis and preparation of VDP will be done by the Village PMAGY Convergence Committee in online mode.
+The whole exercise of the Need Assessment, data collection, gap analysis and preparation of VDP will be done by the Village Level Convergence Committee(VLCC) in online mode.
 The VDP duly approved by the Gram Sabha of the village will be submitted to the District Level Convergence Committee for further approval.
 While granting approval, the District Level Convergence Committee would ensure that the VDP is a robust plan with adequate and suitable convergence with other Schemes for saturating the infrastructure needs of the village and would lead to desired improvements in the Monitorable Indicators.
 Thereafter, to avoid any duplication, the VDP would be made a part of the Gram Panchayat Development Plan (GPDP).